-Thomas Myers is the author of Anatomy Trains (Elsevier, 2001, 2009, 2014), the co-author of Fascial Release for Structural Balance (North Atlantic, 2010), and numerous articles for trade magazines and journals that have been collected in the books Body3, The Anatomist’s Corner, and Structural Integration: Collected Articles.
-He has also produced over 15 DVDs and numerous webinars on visual assessment, Fascial Release Technique, and the applications of fascial research.
+Thomas Myers is the cartographer of Anatomy Trains (Elsevier, 2001, 2009, 2014), the co-author of Fascial Release for Structural Balance (North Atlantic, 2010), and numerous chapters and journal articles that have been collected in the books Body3, The Anatomist’s Corner, and Structural Integration: Collected Articles.
+He has also produced over 16 DVDs and various webinars, with several forthcoming, on BodyReading® visual assessment, Fascial Release Technique®, and the applications of fascial research to body training.

 An inveterate traveler, Tom has practiced integrative manual therapy for 40 years in a variety of clinical and cultural settings.
-He is a member of the International Association of Structural Integrators (IASI).
+He is a member of the International Association of Structural Integrators (IASI) and a member of the Health Advisory Board for Equinox.
 A certified Touch-in-Parenting instructor, Tom retains a strong interest in perinatal issues relating to movement.

-Tom lives, writes and sails on the coast of Maine with his partner, Quan.
+Tom lives, writes and sails on the coast of Maine.